 Because even if you know you need to try again, that doesn’t

 - Talk about what felt good and what didn’t.
 Do you have ideas to make it more pleasurable?
 Try them.
 If not, do some research.
-Explore this site, message me, or check out one of the other fabulous sex educators and coaches (my faves are Emily Nagoski, Dawn Serra, and Kate McCombs).
+Explore this site, message me, or check out one of the other fabulous sex educators and coaches (my faves are Emily Nagoski, Dawn Serra, and Kate Kenfield).

 - Set a timer to focus on just that activity.
 When time’s up, check in, see if you want to continue, and proceed…or don’t.